Driven to Write assesses BMW’s millennial MINI remaster.

 In maximum attack mode, the MINI’s ride quality is something you can overlook.
 Most of the time however, it’s simply punishing.
-Unlike the original car, which also bounced and pitched like a hyperactive bunny, ‘supersonic’-mini has steel springs and conventional dampers plus (one imagines) provision for adequate wheel travel.
-On pockmarked Irish road surfaces, it crashes and jars.
+Unlike the original car, which also bounced and pitched like a hyperactive bunny, Supersonic-mini has steel springs and conventional dampers plus (one imagines) provision for adequate wheel travel.
+Yet on pockmarked Irish road surfaces, it crashes and jars.
 Road induced tyre roar is also wearingly high.

 Despite this, it’s an easy car to handle, with compact dimensions and easily determined extremities.
-In the wet however, the swept area of the shallow windscreen leaves large blind-spots while mud and road gunk flung onto the rear screen quickly reduces rearward visibility.
+In the wet however, the swept area of the shallow windscreen leaves large blind-spots while mud and road gunk flung onto the rear screen quickly reduces rearward visibility to zero.
 Fortunately, the sizeable door mirrors are excellent.
-The boot will easily carry several decent sized parcels.
+The boot will easily carry several small sized parcels.

 Controls are generally well placed and easily learned, but come with a dash of counter-intuitive whimsy.
 The centrally mounted instruments for example (rev-counter aside) are a retro-inspired nod to the original car, but force the driver’s eyes off the road.
 Similarly, the attractive looking row of toggle switches are confusing and impossible to operate accurately by feel, even with practice.
 Fortunately, they don’t control anything of note.